brodieaustin/poisoned-well-novel/poisoned-well.md

 "If I were asked, yes I would."

 "Well, I am asking..."
 Manan had grown so used to the Father's indirect way of talking, that she took his meaning immediately.
 She was to sleep in the Father's cell in the little corner.
 She did not pause to consider whether or not she wanted to be a de facto servant.
-It was immediatley clear to her that she would do it.
+It was immediately clear to her that she would do it.

 She had no belongings so moving day was as simple as being led to the Father's cell one last time.
 After that the guards did not come back for her.
 In fact, after she moved, they seemed to pay very little attention to her.
 She ran little errands for the Father, and for the guards.
 Even though she was the "traitor's girl," she began to move as freely about the place as if she had just decided that living in a jail would be a pleasant and normal thing.

-The only other contact that she had with the guards occured when they brought a new resident to see the Father.
+The only other contact that she had with the guards occurred when they brought a new resident to see the Father.
 The Father seemed to know when someone new had been thrown into a jail.
 He would say to her, "Make the place especially tidy, girl.
 We'll be having visitors soon to pay their respects."
 Without fail he was right.
 Some thief or murder would stop by, abject, pitiful, and shamed.
 At the mention of a consideration, some would blush, others would produce some small bit of coin, or a knick knack of questionable value.

-Manan was surpised by the steady flow of prisoners in and out of the jail.
+Manan was surprised by the steady flow of prisoners in and out of the jail.
 She gathered that the border rebellions that Master Trent referred to was the source of most.
-But it also seemed that Lord Corby was a tempestous man, easily slighted, and quick to anger.
-She was sometimes shocked by the causes for imprisonment that the Father's vistors recited.
+But it also seemed that Lord Corby was a tempestuous man, easily slighted, and quick to anger.
+She was sometimes shocked by the causes for imprisonment that the Father's visitors recited.
 Eating habits, mispronounced words, a sloppy appearance were all likely to send someone to the dungeons, even lords and knights.

 With every new visitor, every time she passed the guard, Manan tried to catch news about Quill.
-But she heard and learned nothing, leaving her to vascillate between hope and despair about this fate.
-Whereever he was and whatever was happening to his, he had not been sent to visit the Father, leaving MAnan to assume that Lord Corby had prepared special accomodations for him.
+But she heard and learned nothing, leaving her to vacillate between hope and despair about this fate.
+Wherever he was and whatever was happening to his, he had not been sent to visit the Father, leaving Manan to assume that Lord Corby had prepared special accommodations for him.

 ***